AdobeDocs/campaign-standard.de-DE/help/reporting/using/hot-clicks.md

 context-tags: deliveryHotClicksReport,main
 internal: n
 snippet: y
-translation-type: ht
+translation-type: tm+mt
-source-git-commit: 00fc2e12669a00c788355ef4e492375957cdad2e
+source-git-commit: 07d68b5bf8d800ebd95919f491e98f1b7a015705

 ---

 # Klicks{#hot-clicks}

-Dieser Bericht kann über die Schaltfläche **[!UICONTROL Berichte]** in jedem Versand oder jeder Transaktionsnachricht geöffnet werden.
+This report can be accessed from the **[!UICONTROL Reports]** button in each delivery or transactional message.

 ![](assets/delivery_reports_hot-clicks_4.png)